 By Katie Moosbrugger

-Just the other week, I was chatting with friends and the topic of miscarriages came up.
-For my friends, it had been several years since our miscarriages and we have all been blessed with children since then, so it seemed a bit easier to talk about and share our stories.
-When the conversation turned to me – and when I shared my ectopic pregnancy story – I was stunned to learn a few of these ladies (all in their 40s) had never heard such a term and had no idea what an ectopic pregnancy was!
+I clearly remember chatting with friends a few years ago when the topic of miscarriages came up.
+For my friends, it had been several years since our miscarriages.
+We had all been blessed with children since then, so it seemed a bit easier to talk about and share our stories.
+When I shared my ectopic pregnancy story, however, I was stunned to learn a few of these ladies (all in their 40s) had never heard such a term and had no idea what an ectopic pregnancy was!

-I guess I figured every woman who has been pregnant – or hopes to be pregnant – would know what an ectopic pregnancy (otherwise known as a tubal pregnancy) is, as well as the risks.
+I guess I figured every woman who has been pregnant (or hopes to be pregnant ) would know what an ectopic pregnancy (otherwise known as a tubal pregnancy) is, as well as the risks.
 Ectopic pregnancies occur 1 in every 50 pregnancies.
 To me, that’s a pretty high stat.
 Well, at least high enough that if affected me!

-I was always one to take a million at-home pregnancy tests, and I did it this time as well.
-All of them came back positive, but I distinctly remember the blue “cross” seemed a lot fainter than it should be.
+I was always one to take a million at-home pregnancy tests.
+And I did it this time as well.
+All of them came back positive.
+But I distinctly remember the blue “cross” seemed a lot fainter than it should be.
 Nonetheless, I made an appointment to confirm my pregnancy with a blood test.

 Like before, I wasn’t too panicked about it being a symptom of trouble.
 But to be on the safe side I made an appointment with the OB/GYN.
-The first thing they did was give me an ultrasound, and I remember the nurse looking puzzled.
-Soon after, another doctor (who I had never seen before) came in and announced in a very matter-of-factly-way, “Well, if you haven’t miscarried yet, you’re about to at any moment.”
+The first thing they did was give me an ultrasound.
+I remember the nurse looking puzzled.
+Soon after, another doctor (who I had never seen before) came in and announced in a very dry, matter-of-factly-way, “Well, if you haven’t miscarried yet, you’re about to at any moment.”

 For the next several weeks I walked around somewhat in a trance, not knowing if the embryo was still growing in my fallopian tube, or if it had been “absorbed.”
 On the one hand, I was supposed to feel relief that I was being medicated.
-But at the same time, that medication was taking away a part of me – something that I had thought (even if just for a few weeks) was going to be my baby.
+But at the same time, that medication was taking away a part of me.
+Something that I had thought (even if just for a few weeks) was going to be my baby.
 Still to this day, it is hard for me to make sense of.

 Like I said earlier, I was extremely lucky.
 I was also blessed that I did not have any further complications and was able to conceive a little over a year later.
 Yet, I recognize this is not always the outcome for others.

 I wanted to share my story – not to create fear – but to create awareness.
-No matter if you suspect an ectopic pregnancy or not, if you have any symptoms or signs that make you question your pregnancy – or potential pregnancy – please be encouraged to talk to your doctor.
+No matter if you suspect an ectopic pregnancy or not, if you have any symptoms or signs that make you question your pregnancy – or potential pregnancy – please talk to your doctor.
 You can never ask too many questions or seek too much medical advice.